 Hydropower generation is introduced to students as a common purpose and benefit of constructing dams.
 Through an introduction to kinetic and potential energy, students come to understand how a dam creates electricity.
 They also learn the difference between renewable and non-renewable energy.

-In this activity, students act as power engineers by specifying the power plants to build for a community.
+Students act as power engineers by specifying the power plants to build for a community.
 They are given a budget, an expected power demand from the community, and different power plant options with corresponding environmental effects.
-They can work through this scenario as a class...

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,